-A rubber ducky is a great toy for bathtime — unless the duck is bigger than your whole house!
-What you see there is the world’s largest rubber ducky.
-It was built by Dutch artist Florentijn Hofman, who must have really loved his rubber ducky as a kid.
-He has made a whole bunch of giant ducks to float down the river in big cities.
-Each duck has more than 200 pieces of PVC (a type of plastic), which people sewed together.
-A fan inside fills the duck with air to poof it out.
+What you see here is the world’s largest rubber ducky, built by Dutch artist Florentijn Hofman.
+He’s made a whole bunch of giant ducks to float in big cities.
+Each duck has more than 200 pieces of PVC (a type of plastic), and a fan inside fills the duck with air to poof it out.
 Even so, the ducks weigh more than 2,000 pounds, and the biggest one stands more than 100 feet tall.
 If they could make noise, that would be one loud quack.

 Wee ones: A rubber ducky for your tub might be about the size of your fist (your closed hand).
 Find 2 things in your room that are about that size.